Our equity investing opportunities are open to all accredited investors, as space allows. Not sure if you qualify? Read Who is an Accredited Investor?

 VCapital is structured to appeal to serious, discerning investors, including experienced venture capital investors and established angel investors and angel groups looking at startup investment.
 The minimum investment requirement is $25k.

-Why is VCapital’s minimum requirement so much higher than other online crowd investing firms?
+Why is VCapital’s minimum requirement considerably higher than other firms for individual investors you can find online?

 VCapital is not a crowdfunding site.
-We are a venture capital firm serving serious, discerning, and often experienced investors and groups.
+Many of the others are.
+We are a professional venture capital firm serving serious, discerning, and often experienced investors and groups.